 Should I Do an Apprenticeship?

-Yes, you should do an apprenticeship if you want to work and learn at the same time while earning a wage.
+Yes, you should do a cyber security apprenticeship or any other apprenticeship if you want to work and learn at the same time while earning a wage.
 Apprenticeship programs can help you land your dream job by providing career-specific training and industry-recognized certifications.
 You can develop a portfolio to showcase your skills during your apprenticeship, and landing a job will be easier.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.